-Rhinoplasty is an outpatient procedure performed under general anesthesia.
+Rhinoplasty is an outpatient procedure.
 During surgery, the outer tissue layer of the nose is separated from the supporting cartilage structure.
-Depending on the correction needed, cartilage is either removed, added, or reshaped to help Dr. Kao create a nose that better fits your facial appearance.
+Depending on the correction needed, Dr. Kao either removes, adds, or reshapes the cartilage to improve the appearance of your nose.
 Cartilage is often taken from the septum to shape and mold the new contours of the nose.
 However, if there is not enough cartilage available from the septum, ear cartilage may be used.
 Once Dr. Kao has sculpted your new nose, the tissue layer is redraped, and your incisions are closed.
 Nasal packing and splints are applied to help support your new nasal structure.

 - Open Technique: An open technique utilizes an incision at the outer base of the nose between the nostrils.
-This technique may result in minor visible scarring but provides better visibility for Dr. Kao to adjust the underlying structures.
+This technique may result in minor visible scarring, but it provides better visibility for Dr. Kao to adjust the underlying structures.

 - Closed Technique: A closed technique places all incisions inside the nasal cavity.
 This technique prevents any visible scarring and leaves the patient’s nose looking untouched, which is why it is Dr. Kao’s preferred technique.

 - Septoplasty: A septoplasty is performed on patients with a deviated septum.
 A deviated septum is a structural abnormality of the cartilage that separates your nasal passages.
 Deviated septums are common causes of breathing abnormalities.